oneeve8/kobble-data/content/videonarrativehowto.md

 That was easy!
-You can adjust the width of your windows by grabbing the center and moving the width left or right To go back to a single sc
+You can adjust the width of your windows by grabbing the center and moving the width left or right To go back to a single window simply swipe the window away.

 ## Drag and Drop